Canon SX420 vs Panasonic ZS100

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX420 IS and Panasonic Lumix DMC-ZS100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the ZS100 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the ZS100 was succeeded by the Panasonic ZS200.
+Both the SX420 and the ZS100 have been discontinued, but can regularly be found used on eBay.
+The SX420 was replaced by the Canon SX430, while the ZS100 was followed by the Panasonic ZS200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is the Canon SX420 better than the Panasonic ZS100 or vice versa?
 The listing below highlights the relative strengths of the two models.